DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 _This is the 1986 Prophet VS synthesizer, manufactured by Sequential Circuits:_
 ![](_img/Prophet_VS.png)

-When the Sequential Circuits went bankrupt during 1987, the company was sold to Yamaha, who have developed the SY22, SY35, and TG33, both of them are using VS, too.
+When the Sequential Circuits went bankrupt during 1987, the company was sold to Yamaha, who have developed the SY22, SY35, and TG33, both of them are using _Vector Synthesis_, too.

 Then later (mid-1989), Dave Smith, the founder of Sequential Circuits company, have started the Korg USA R&D group, which went on to produce the [**Korg Wavestation**](https://en.wikipedia.org/wiki/Korg_Wavestation) synthesizer, also using Vector Synthesis but... as "advanced", mainly due to extra amazing feature named _Wave Sequencing_, useful to create evolving sounds!